atmin/funponent/README.md

 * DOM is the single source of truth.
 More specifically: components' `data-*` attributes

 * Nesting funponents is seamless, a component can render mount points for other components

+* MutationObserver is used to detect state changes

 * Browser developer tools can be used to inspect current state at any time